 Did you know that L’Oreal owns Lancome, Shu Uemura and the Body Shop?
 And that Estee Lauder owns 29 brands including MAC and Clinique?
-The beauty industry is dominated by a few corporations owning multiple major brands.
-There are lots of differences across brands owned by the same company, but there are also lots of similarities.

 So, before you spend lots of money on luxury product, compare its ingredients to those of their less expensive sister brands.
 Here’s a list (it’s not complete, but will give you a little insight) of who owns what in the beauty industry:

 Also owns lots of brands of perfume including Sarah Jessica Parker, Jennifer Lopez, Kylie Minogue, David and Victoria Beckham, Marc Jacobs and Chloe